SATISH-1711/Leaf-Disease-Detection/README.md

 ## 🧠 Project Highlights

 - Built with **Convolutional Neural Networks (CNN)**
-- Uses **ImageDataGenerator** for data augmentation and preprocessing
+- Uses **ImageDataGenerator** for data augmentation and preprocessing.
-- Trained on a custom dataset of plant leaf images
+- Trained on a custom dataset of plant leaf images.
 - Classifies leaves as:
   - `healthy`
   - `diseased_type1`